hbrouwer/dispace/README.md

 map into DSS vectors.
 As such, we distinguish between two parts of a DSS
 model:

-1. **World**: The definition of atomic propositions and their (probabilistic) co-occurrence constraints, from which the DSS is derived;
+1. **World**: definition of atomic propositions and their (probabilistic) co-occurrence constraints, from which the DSS is derived;

-2. **Grammar**: The definition of a grammar that produces sentences describing situations in the world implemented by the DSS.
+2. **Grammar**: definition of a grammar that produces sentences describing situations in the world implemented by the DSS.

 ## Defining a DSS model